 How is simvastatin taken?

 Simvastatin is taken as a tablet, once daily.
-The dose of simvastatin used in MS studies is at the top end of the dose range normally recommended for lowering blood levels of cholesterol.
+The dose of simvastatin used in MS studies was at the top end of the dose range normally recommended for lowering blood levels of cholesterol.

 There's been an interest in the potential of statins in multiple sclerosis for some time.
 Four studies evaluated taking either simvastatin or atorvastatin in combination with one of the disease modifying drugs (a self-injected beta interferon); over the two years of the studies there was no difference in relapse rates or measures of disability compared to taking beta interferon alone.